 If you wish to edit an audio or video file or use more than 10%, contact the Library, who will seek permission on your behalf.

-The following information applies to streamed videos from our licensed vendors, such as CBC Curio, Criminal Justice and Public Safety in Video by Alexander Street Press, or the National Film Board (NFB) Campus collection.
+The following information applies to streamed videos from our licensed vendors, such as Can-Core CBC Academic Video, Curio, Criterion On Demand, Films On Demand, Kanopy and National Film Board (NFB) Campus collection.

 JIBC Library has purchased a number of individual streamed videos, and we are buying more whenever we can.